- Under Eyebag removal surgery remodels and tightens the eye area

 Most of our patients are day cases, with simple procedures taking as little as 30 minutes and longer cases taking up to 2 hours.
 The majority of patients return home after the procedure with no need for a hospital stay.

-Eyelid/Eyebag surgery is not designed to treat wrinkles around the eyes.
-Wrinkles around the eyes are best treated with wrinkle relaxing injects or laser rejuvenation treatments such as the Regenlite.
+Wrinkles around the eyes are best treated with wrinkle relaxing injections or laser rejuvenation treatments such as Regenlite.

-A blepharoplasty only targets the upper and lower eye lid areas.
-In order to improve the appearance of your brow you will need to have a brow lift.
+A blepharoplasty only targets the upper and lower eyelid areas.
+To improve the appearance of your brow you would need to have a brow lift.

-Blepharoplasties are commonly performed alongside facelifts, brow lifts and also fat transfer.
+Blepharoplasty procedures are commonly performed alongside facelifts, brow lifts and also facial fat transfer.

 Dermal fillers can also be used post-procedure to help retain the results of the procedure by improving the tear trough area.